jindeok/CPA-LGC-Recbole/README.md

 -TA5: TripAdvisor, YM5: Yahoo!Moive, RB5: RateBeer, YP5: Yelp

 # Custom dataset
-For custom dataset of any manipulation of dataset, please refer to the preprocessing codes in Processing_example_YM.ipynb for Recbole implementation of CPA-LGC
+For custom dataset or any manipulation of dataset, please refer to the preprocessing codes in Processing_example_YM.ipynb for Recbole implementation of CPA-LGC

 # Contact